QuickMythril/qortal-mcp-server/README.md

   `get_account_overview` currently returns QORT balance plus names; the `assetBalances` field is intentionally left empty in v1 to avoid large payloads.
-Other omitted or optional endpoints (e.g., hidden trade offers, block signers, minting info) are listed in `DESIGN.md`.
+Other omitted or optional endpoints (e.g., block signers, minting info) are listed in `DESIGN.md`.

 The first implementation milestone focuses only on `get_node_status` and